Super studds, drag queens and an Usher look-alikeAn Interview with M.I. filmmaker Leslie Cunningham

 Jeremy: Were there any documentary projects that inspired or informed M.I.?

 Leslie: The film was inspired by films like ‘Paris is Burning’, a 1990 documentary film directed by Jennie Livingston, chronicling the New York City ball culture and the African American and Latino, gay and transgender communities that made it an underground phenomenon.
-As (Alana and I) watched ‘Paris is Burning’, just as we read our favorite LGBT news papers, or watch our favorite LGBT movies, we had to ask: where are the voices of lesbian women?
+As I watched ‘Paris is Burning’ or my favorite LGBT movies, I had to ask: where are the voices of lesbian women?
 Where are the lesbian women of color?

 Jeremy: Can you tell me about a couple of the performers in the film?